lydell/eslint-plugin-simple-import-sort/README.md

 [lines-around-comment] and [padding-line-between-statements] rules – I don’t use those myself, but I think there should be workarounds.)

-The final whitespace rule is that this plugin puts one import per line, with no indentation.
-I’ve never seen imports written any other way.
+The final whitespace rule is that this plugin puts one import per line.
+I’ve never seen real projects that intentionally puts several imports on the same line.

 ## FAQ